Skip to main content

 3 mentions Positive Neutral Negative

-• “Unusually poor performance, frustratingly inconsistent menu navigation that loves to jump around, constant hitching, complete freezes that require a restart, soft locks due to bugged text input, and even triggering full console crashes that force a restart of the Steam Deck interface (I've had this three times).”
+• “Unusually poor performance, frustratingly inconsistent menu navigation that jumps around, constant hitching, complete freezes requiring a restart, softlocks due to bugged text input, and even full console crashes forcing a restart of the Steam Deck interface (experienced three times).”

 • replayability